GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 The vast majority of works compute the source position with respect to the microphone array.
 Computing an absolute position would require additional knowledge about the environment, the microphones's positions, and the choice of a global frame for reference.
 Nonetheless, different relative coordinate systems are used.
-Spherical and polar systems consist of providing a #acr("DoA") value and, optionally, the elevation angle and/or the distance to the source.
+Choosing spherical or polar systems consists of predicting a #acr("DoA") value and, optionally, the elevation angle and/or the distance to the source.
-Alternatively, other works choose to write the estimated detections in cartesian coordinates.
+Alternatively, other works choose to write the estimated detections in Cartesian coordinates.
 The latter choice involves predicting the distance, too.
 Additionally, some works can be further distinguished from the usual regression formulation of #acr("SSL").
-In fact, specific approaches have framed the localization problem as a classification task where the system is expected to select a region of space instead of producing one or more scalar values.
+Specific approaches have framed the localization problem as a classification task where the system is expected to select a region of space instead of producing one or more scalar values.
-#todo

 === Sound Source localization in robotics
 <sec:ssl:sota:ssl_in_robotics>

-#draft[
- TODO: There is a paragraph in SoundSpaces with litterature on SSL for robotics ]

-As demonstrated above, although #acr("SSL") has been studied as a self-contained problem, it certainly has an important number of downstream applications.
+Although #acr("SSL") has been studied as a self-contained problem, it certainly has many important downstream applications.
-Among those, robotics is a significant use case of #acr("SSL") algorithms.
+//Among those, robotics is a significant use case of #acr("SSL") algorithms.
-Perception is an essential building block of a social robotics platform.
+//Perception is an essential building block of a social robotics platform.
+Human abilities in this regard are robust and efficient.
+We can detect, locate, extract, and recognize multiple sound events in complex scenes.
+Research in acoustic has investigated ways to replicate such skills in automatic systems.
+Robotics is a major application field for these acoustic challenges.
+More specifically, social robotics focuses on designing agents that are able to interact with humans.
-Besides exploiting visual features, which falls under the computer vision domain, leveraging audio cues may provide valuable information for a social robot.
+Besides exploiting visual features, which have been investigated in the computer vision domain, leveraging audio cues can provide valuable information for a social robot.
-Naturally, such an agent will use language as the primary means of communication with humans and will thus need to extract the meaning of its interlocutors' speech.
+Naturally, such an agent will use language as the primary means of communication with humans and thus needs to extract the meaning of its interlocutors' speech.
-Sound information may have additional use cases besides #("ASR").
+Sound information may have additional use cases besides #acr("ASR").

-// Other uses of audio in robotics
 For instance, human-robot interaction can be enhanced by having the agent adjust its gaze and look at the person it interacts with.
-// TODO: cite study that backs this claim
-This has been achieved through computer vision techniques but #acr("SSL") has also yielded positive results. // TODO cite some works that do this
 A robot that is able to locate other sound sources accurately can also adjust its navigation policy to take advantage of this knowledge.
 Robot navigation is likewise complex and often relies on multi-modal perception.
 LIDAR, or depth information, allows the robot to localize itself and other potentially moving subjects in the environment.
 // TODO citations
-However, identifying the position of currently speaking humans requires some sort of #acr("SSL") method.
+However, identifying the position of currently speaking humans requires an #acr("SSL") method.
+This paragraph will take a closer look at the literature focusing on localization techniques in the context of robotics.
+Argentieri et al. @argentieri_survey_2015 provide an in-depth review of the state of the art as of 2014.
+Naturally, more recent works applying modern deep-learning-based techniques have not been discussed.

 // Constraint related to robotics
-Robotics also challenges the #acr("SSL") task.
+Robotics often brings additional challenges to the #acr("SSL") task.
 Indeed, a robotic platform implies dealing with several constraints mainly caused by interacting with the real world.
-#draft[
-// TODO:
-- Reverberation
-- Moving objects
-- Intermittent sources
-- Noise (motor noise, music, multiple concurrent sources) ]

-// Classical approaches
-#draft[Back in ..., researchers have intended to localize ...]
-#draft[
-  // TODO: cite some works
-  // - Xavi+Radu's paper
-  // - older perception work ?

-  - Nakadai 2002 AV @nakadai_real-time_2002
-  - #text(red)[Interesting reference for robotics:] Argentieri, Danès, Souères: _A Survey on Sound Source Localization in Robotics: from Binaural to Array Processing Methods_ (2015) @argentieri_survey_2015
-    Not too much DL (less than Laurent's survey).
-    However, their approach is interesting as they focus on SSL for robotics.
-    They distinguish between binaural methods, imitating human's hearing, and array processing ($n_"mics" > 2$).

-    *IMPORTANT (in the Conclusion):* About the fact that in robotics, _things move_ by definition.
-    - This is a challenge and most static techniques do not take this into account (limitation).
+Realistic environments are dynamic, reverberant, and noisy.
+They involve intermittent, moving, and concurrent sources.
+Furthermore, to be relevant, a robotic system must operate in real-time.
+Contrary to some offline techniques, which can rely on computationally expensive techniques, #acr("SSL") methods are considerably constrained.
+Additionally, #acr("SSL") is generally the first block of multi-step acoustic pipelines.
+For instance, Asano et al. @asano_real-time_2001 combine a localization block, the results of which are used to separate the speech signal from ambient noise.
+The cleaned audio is finally processed by an online #acr("ASR") system.
+Nakadai et al. designed advanced systems for doing localization on actual robotics systems @nakadai_real-time_2002 @nakadai_applying_2003.
+Argentieri et al. @argentieri_survey_2015 differentiate two categories of robotic acoustic frameworks.
+On the one hand, binaural setups try to model human hearing.
+Experimentation platforms involve a robotic head with one microphone on each side.
+#reset-acronym("HRTF")
+The #acr("HRTF") models how the recorded signals are impacted by the physical head between the two microphones.
+It can be measured in an anechoic environment @algazi_cipic_2001 @wierstorf_free_2011 or simulated @otani_fast_2006.
-    - On the other hand, this is an opportunity (active SSL):\
+On the other hand, efforts have been made to use more than two microphones.
-      _Actually, the Robotics Community has not extensively addressed this active audition topic, although it may constitute one of the most promising progress in embodied audition._:

-  - @rascon_localization_2017

-  - Li et al. _Reverberant sound localization with a robot head based on direct-path relative transfer function_ @li_reverberant_2016
-]
+Li. @li_estimation_2015 estimate the transfer function from recorded signals and use this information to localize a sound source with a real robotic head.
+On the other hand, array processing consists of using several receivers arranged in more complex geometries @alameda-pineda_geometric_2014 @ishi_using_2013.
+They leverage the redundancy of the spatial information across the multiple recorded channels.

 // Deep Learning
 In robotics, Deep Learning methods have also been used to perform #("SSL").
-#draft[
-- @nguyen_autonomous_2018: Collecting a dataset and training a CNN to localize and face a sound source with a humanoid robot head.
+Nguyen et al. @nguyen_autonomous_2018 have collected a dataset to train a #acr("CNN") for localizing and facing a sound source with a humanoid robot head.
-]

 // Using multi-modal information (audio-visual SSL)
 // -> Not directly related to our topic though